Representative Payee

 How are representative payees chosen for a review?

 A majority of the representative payee reviews will be directly assigned to the DRC-NH by SSA.
-The DRC-NH will also select other representative payees to review at its discretion.
+The DRC-NH can also nominate representative payees for review at its discretion.

 What does a review include?